The Responsible Mining Foundation is an independent research organisation based in Switzerland.

 The importance of responsible extractives cannot be underestimated.
 As a sector with large-scale and far-reaching potential, extractive industries can support the achievement of the UN Sustainable Development Goals (SDGs), catalysing broad-based economic development and inter-generational benefits in many low- and middle-income resource-rich countries.
 However, extractive industries can also lead to disruptive and destructive outcomes for peoples and environments.

 As consumers and taxpayers, we are all responsible for the persistence of extractives as an industry – without our lifestyle expectations and socio-economic and political choices, mining as an industry and the manufacturing supply chain would not exist.
-As global demand for mined commodities remains high and is likely to grow in the transition to green energy, there is an urgent need to track and encourage responsible business conduct and responsible supply chains.
+As global demand for mined commodities remains high and is likely to grow in the transition to lower-carbon energy, independent tracking of responsible business conduct and prevention of harm remains essential to the integrity of extractive supply chains.

 Inclusive approach reflects societies’ expectations